Welcome to Sky #6: Discovery Mode

 Picking Your Prisms

 Within Discovery mode, you don’t have nearly as much control over your deck as you would in Constructed.
 The only thing you get to choose is what Prism(s) to start a match with.
 As a result, a big component of success in Discovery is identifying which Prism(s) have the best cards for Discovery games, as well as which Prism(s) you’re best at playing with.
+Unlike when building a Constructed deck, where single Prism decks are 20 cards, and dual Prism decks are 30, in Discovery, both single and dual Prism decks are equally sized at 25 cards.

-Wisdom is often at a disadvantage because slower late-game cards, which Wisdom excels at, often have less value in the Discovery mode than in Constructed mode, as Discovery games are more focused on Unit to Unit combat and Spells which can kill units, allowing you less room to set up combos, thus making some of Wisdom’s best cards like Octavian, Sky Phoenix and Arcadeum Mask less valuable here than they are in Constructed.
+Wisdom is often at a disadvantage because slower late-game cards, which Wisdom excels at, often have less value in the Discovery mode than in Constructed mode, as Discovery games are more focused on Unit to Unit combat and Spells which can kill units, allowing you less room to set up combos, thus making some of Wisdom’s standout cards like Etherwail, Sky Phoenix and Arcadeum Mask less valuable here than they are in Constructed.
 This isn’t to say such cards can’t work in Discovery, but if you fall behind on tempo, they won’t be as effective at helping you pull back ahead, as they’re more resource than tempo-focused.

 It's important to note that currently, which cards are in any given Prism, as well as the cards themselves, will frequently change as we work on balancing and tuning them, which means the Discovery metagame offers a constantly-evolving experience.
 So you’ll want to regularly check up on what cards exist in given Prisms, and how they can influence the potential makeup of your Discovery decks.